 Another type of credit card reward program is one based around points.
 Instead of giving you back a percentage of each charge you put on the credit card, these rewards programs allow you to earn points.
 These can later be redeemed on a number of different items and services, which vary from issuer to issuer.
 While you may have come across terms such as “miles”, “rewards points”, or any similar permutation of the term, all credit card reward programs of this type operate in the same way.

 The major difference among these various rewards credit cards is what you can redeem your “points” on.
-For example, if your credit card awards you co-branded miles, instead of points, chances are you will only be able to redeem those on airfare.
+For example, if your credit card rewards you co-branded miles, instead of points, chances are you will only be able to redeem those on airfare.
 Whenever you see a program giving out “points”, it tends to allow for a greater amount of freedom.
 Some points, for instance, can be turned into gift cards or cash back.

 Whether your credit card collects you frequent flyer miles or points, you have to keep in mind that it is up to you to redeem them.
 While you gather points automatically, they will not be turned into rewards without your input.
 This is especially important to remember in case they expire.
 To redeem your miles and points you have to either logon to your credit account's online portal, or call the customer service line.